 They offered support to the protesters who were illegally landing on and occupying the Island of Kaho’olawe.
 During an interview, Roland told the Honolulu Star-Bulletin how he had helped shelter and provide supplies to the protesters.

-Two Hawaiian Brothers, an acoustic bass, an acoustic 12-string guitar, and two heavenly voices.
+Two Hawaiian Brothers, an acoustic bass, acoustic 12-string guitar, and two heavenly voices.

-Click on the above photo to listen to the Brothers Cazimero sing Nani Hanalei, plus beautiful images.
+Click HERE to listen to the Brothers Cazimero sing Nani Hanalei, plus beautiful images.

 Those few items brought together in moments of divine perfection created melodies and music, which has sold millions of albums and continues to sell.
 The music they produced created a doorway into a magical place.
 This is a place where the world slows down, and people are smiling, happy, and laughing.